snijderlab/stitch/articles/BatchFiles.md

 CutoffScore | The mean score per position needed for a path to be included in the Database score. | 0 Databases | The list of databases to use.
 See 'Database'.
 Databases exist of a path to the database and a name, which should be unique (in this list) and not contain a '*', because otherwise the order cannot be unambiguously parsed.  | (No Default)
 Alphabet | The alphabet to use.
-See 'Alphabet' | (No Default)
+See 'Alphabet' | (No Default) IncludeShortReads | Determines if short reads (< K) will be added to the list of paths in recombination. (`True` or `False`) | `True`
+Scoring | The scoring strategy used when determining the score of this database. `Absolute` will just add the scores of all individual templates. `Relative` will divide the scores for individual templates by their respective length, giving lengthwise very different templates a fairer chance of being chosen for recombination. | `Absolute`

 ```
 Recombine->